-No need to search for most helpful websites anymore!
-We compiled a list of 10 best resources for electrical engineers and students to refer to in a case of a problem or simply for news and articles.
+No need to search for what the most helpful websites are anymore.
+We compiled a list of 10+ best resources for electrical engineers and students to refer to in a case of a problem or simply for news and articles.

 Lots of different articles on electrical engineering, guides to using electrical software, explanations of various theorems and laws, and even research papers – a great public resource for both students and those already graduated.

-If there is something you didn’t understand in class – no worries, ElectroMechanical has got you covered!
+If there is something you didn’t understand in class – no worries, Electronics has got you covered!
 Choose your area and then a substantial list of various topics will fall out in front of you with audio presentations and simple, easy to understand explanations.
 Among others, you can read about industrial management, commercial application, customers, work safety, and protection.